Pet Care Home

 Newly introduced into the American market in the summer of 2001, the pretty Spur-Thigh Tortoise shown above is known as the "Golden" Greek Tortoise!

 The Greek Tortoises or Spur-Thigh Tortoises can be highly variable in size and color, as well in their care requirements.
 This is because their places of origination cover a huge geographic range on over three continents.
-Consequently there are varying environments that these tortoises have adapted to, producing a large number of varieties.
+Consequently, there are varying environments that these tortoises have adapted to, producing a large number of varieties.
 There are currently at least 20 published subspecies with new ones constantly being discovered.

-These tortoises are still primarily wild-caught, so can harbor parasites and have other stress and environment related problems.
-As they are also prone to dietary and respiratory illnesses, they are not a good beginner tortoise.
+These tortoises are still primarily wild-caught, so can harbor parasites and have other stress and environment-related problems.
+As they are also prone to dietary and respiratory illnesses, they are not a good beginner tortoises.
 They are best kept by more advanced keepers able meet their husbandry requirements.
 These needs vary and are dependent upon the environment where the individual tortoise originated.
 Generally very shy, the Greek Tortoises usually become more outgoing as they get used to their keeper’s activities, but they will continue to look for places to hide or bury themselves..

-Geographic Distribution
+Distribution

-Greek Tortoises or Spur-Thigh Tortoises were described by Linnaeus in1758.
+Greek Tortoises or Spur-Thigh Tortoises were described by Linnaeus in 1758.
 They are found in southern Spain, Eastern Europe, Northern Africa, and parts of Asia especially the Middle East.
 They are found in a variety of environments from seashore dunes to rocky mountain steppes but usually in very hot, dry and arid regions with high summer temperatures.
 They inhabit areas of sparse vegetation where they browse on grass and plant growth.

 Status